abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## B:

   * B.in: Default version with (2s, 2p) in valence.
+(TODO Remove)

   * B-gw.in: Version with improved logarithmic derivatives, based on B.in.
     Recommended for GW.
+Default Version

 ## C